-The first two items on our list primarily work as scheduling and billing tools.
+The next items on our list primarily work as scheduling and billing tools.
 These are a good fit for someone who has their own website and wants to integrate everything into a single spot.

-Vagaro software and app costs $25 per month after a 30-day free trial.
-The software is HIPAA-compliant.
+The Vagaro software and app costs $25 per month after a 30-day free trial.
+The software is HIPAA compliant.
 It includes digital forms and waivers, SOAP notes, the ability to create memberships and packages, payment processing using their merchant services, online booking, marketing and promotion, and a scheduling calendar.

 Coaches can establish that a deposit must be paid at the time of scheduling an appointment.
 If you do not have a website, you can create one through Vagaro.
-If you use WordPress, Wix, Squarespace, or other website builders, you can add Vagaro through a plugin or widget.
+If you use WordPress, Wix, Squarespace, or another website builder, you can add Vagaro through a plugin or widget.

 The software interfaces with Facebook, Instagram, and Yelp so people can schedule with you and leave reviews.

-If your charges are less than $4000 per month USD, Vagaro’s merchant processing fees are 2.75% per swipe and more if you key in the card.
-New accounts receive a free reader.
+If your charges are less than $4,000 per month, Vagaro’s merchant processing fees are 2.75% per swipe and more if you key in the card.

 2. Acuity Scheduling